Heisenberg301116/Geo-Cluster-Analytics/README.md

 ### 2.2) Setting up the Backend Application
 1. Add the below variable in the `.env` file in the 'backend/' folder:
       - CLIENT_URL=`http://localhost:3000`
+   Note that don't include trailing '/' at the end of URL !
 2. Open CMD and navigate to the 'backend/' folder of root project directory.
 3. Install the required packages with: `pip install -r requirements.txt`
 4. Close CMD.